 04 of 06

-I'm always at a loss for what to call this group of vegetables.
+Members of this group of vegetables are a bit ragtag.
 They aren't all green.
 Some are eaten fresh, others cooked, and some can be used either way.
 Some, like beet greens, do double duty.
-All of this versatility and the only real care they need is regular water.
+All of this versatility—and the only real care they need is regular water.

 05 of 06

 Tiny hot peppers are much easier to grow than their larger sweet cousins.
 Each plant will set a sizable harvest.
-You can harvest at any stage, from green to screaming orange, so even if you forget to harvest for a month or so, your peppers will only get better.
-In fact, my top recommendation for growing hot peppers is to neglect them.
-Be stingy with the water, but generous with the heat and sunshine.
+You can harvest at any stage, from green to screaming orange, so even if you forget to harvest for a month or so, your peppers will only get better (and hotter).
+In fact, a top recommendation for growing hot peppers is to neglect them.
+Be stingy with the water but generous with the heat and sunshine.

 06 of 06

-Many herb plants are ridiculously easy to grow.
-The loveliest thing about growing herbs is the more you snip and eat them, the fuller they grow.
+Many herb plants are ridiculously easy to grow, and the more you snip and eat them, the fuller they grow.
 Plus, the oils that give them their flavor and aroma are more concentrated if you go easy on the water.
-You can do that, right?
+Who can't do that, right?

-Herbs do well in containers, but can be tricky to grow indoors because they need a lot of sunshine and a container large enough for their roots to spread out.
-I've had better luck indoors with perennial herbs, like rosemary, thyme, oregano and sage.
-Tender basil, dill and cilantro are easy to start from seed or seedlings, but will require more water than hardy perennials.
+Herbs do well in containers but can be tricky to grow indoors because they need a lot of sunshine and a container large enough for their roots to spread out.
+(And mint will spread like crazy, so you want to keep that in a container anyway.)
+You may have better luck indoors with perennial herbs, such as rosemary, thyme, oregano, and sage.
+Tender basil, dill, and cilantro are easy to start from seed or seedlings but will require more water than hardy perennials.